mkprz/mkprz.github.io/_posts/2016-05-04-tm-cc2-kolache-eval.md

 Anonymous feedback from audience
 --------

-1. pause when you are moving frm sentence to sentence.
+1. pause when you are moving from sentence to sentence.
-   Once you remove filler, you can then close the ga of your pauses.
+   Once you remove filler, you can then close the gap of your pauses.
    But try the pause anytime you fell like saying UM or AH.
    Great content.
 Nice facts!
 2. Very original topic.
 Now im hungry.